ChenWangCarleton/234Broject/dev_logs/AbdullrhmanAljasserLogs.md

 1. Filling up Database
 2. Build a UI
 3. Building up the UI list (Retrieving data from database)
- - We choose to go with server approach, Two different methods -Get all - Send a request to server and retrieve all product data to the client (Using Post all) -Get (#item) - Send a reqest to server and retrieve product updated price (Using Post #item)
+   - We choose to go with server approach, Two different methods
+     - Get all - Send a request to server and retrieve all product data to the client (Using Post all)
+     - Get (#item) - Send a reqest to server and retrieve product updated price (Using Post #item)
 4. Evaluation
    - Will discuss next meeting [09/26/2017 Tuesday]

 I am going to finish a simple front UI
 Hanad going to work simple server